PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

 Sometimes you want PHP_CodeSniffer to run over a very large number of files, but you want some files and folders to be skipped.
 The `--ignore` command line argument can be used to tell PHP_CodeSniffer to skip files and folders that match one or more patterns.

-In the following example, PHP_CodeSniffer will skip all files inside the package's tests and data directories.
+In the following example, PHP_CodeSniffer will skip all files inside the package's `tests` and `data` directories.
 This is useful if you are checking a package but don't want your test or data files to conform to your coding standard.
 ```bash
 $ phpcs --ignore=*/tests/*,*/data/* /path/to/code
 ```

 > [!IMPORTANT]
 > The ignore patterns are treated as regular expressions.
-If you do specify a regular expression, be aware that `*` is converted to `.*` for the convenience in simple patterns, like those used in the example above.
+If you do specify a regular expression, be aware that `*` is converted to `.*` for convenience in simple patterns, like those used in the example above.
 So use `*` anywhere you would normally use `.*`.
 Also ensure you escape any `.` characters that you want treated as a literal dot, such as when checking file extensions.
 So if you are checking for `.inc` in your ignore pattern, use `\.inc` instead.

 You can also tell PHP_CodeSniffer to ignore a file using a special comment inserted at the top of the file.
-This will stop the file being checked even if it does not match the ignore pattern.
+This will stop the file from being checked, even if it does not match the ignore pattern.

 ```php
 <?php